boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 : Controls TLS versions and cipher suites to be used when establishing TLS sessions.

 'discontinuity-time':
-: The time on the most recent occasion at which the client suffered a discontinuity (a configuration action to reset all counters, re-initialization, etc.).
+: The time of the most recent occasion at which the client suffered a discontinuity (a configuration action to reset all counters, re-initialization, etc.).

 'cert-errors':